alinebiath/robot-framework-teste-api-fakerest/README.md

 In this project I'm automating basic tests to access an API sever, executing the main requests like GET, POST, PUT and DELETE.
 To do this, I used RequestsLibrary and Collections library to access and read responses from API REST server.</br>
-API used as example: https://fakerestapi.azurewebsites.net/swagger/ui/index#/
+API used as example: https://fakerestapi.azurewebsites.net/swagger/ui/index#/.
+This API is public and not requires authentication.